abpframework/abp/docs/en/Modules/Database-Tables.md

 # Database Tables

 This documentation describes all database tables and their purposes.
-You can read this documentation to get an overall knowledge of the database tables that comes from different modules.
+You can read this documentation to get general knowledge of the database tables that come from each module.

 ## [Audit Logging Module](Audit-Logging.md)